 Sophie is in an unhealthy relationship and struggling to cope following the death of her father.
 Her uncle sweeps in to offer her a job and home but Sophie is haunted by a past she doesn’t remember.
-Can she finally reveal the secrets fo the past and find out the thruth about her mother’s disappearance…?
+Can she finally reveal the secrets fo the past and find out the truth about her mother’s disappearance…?

 The Bookbinder’s Daughter is a mixture of emotional self discovery and magic.